-Result or Strategy - FPPR ss.9.1 and 12.5(1-2)
+Strategy - FPPR ss.9.1 and 12.5(1-2)

-- 1. For the purposes of FPPR s.12.5(1), as a Result or Strategy, each Holder will ensure that for each cutblock, the area6 set aside for a WTRA: - a) Is a minimum of: - i.
+- 1. For the purposes of FPPR s.12.5(1), as a Strategy, each Holder will ensure that for each cutblock, the area6 set aside for a WTRA: - a.
+Is a minimum of: - i.
 7% of the sum total area of a cutblock; or - ii.
-In the Lower Nimpkish Landscape Unit Plan area, the amount specified in Objective 2, Table B of the "Order to Establish a Landscape Unit and Objectives - Lower Nimpkish Landscape Unit", subject to ecosystem classification information collected during site plan field work; - a.
-Is within or immediately adjacent to the Cutblock to which the WTRA relates;
+In the Lower Nimpkish Landscape Unit Plan area, the amount specified in Objective 2, Table B of the "Order to Establish a Landscape Unit and Objectives - Lower Nimpkish Landscape Unit", subject to ecosystem classification information collected during site plan field work; - b.
+Is within or immediately adjacent to the Cutblock to which the WTRA relates; - 2.
+For the purposes of FPPR s.12.5(2), as a Strategy, each Holder must not harvest timber from a WTRA unless the trees on the net area to be reforested of the cutblock to which the wildlife tree retention area relates have reached a Mature Seral Condition, except:

-Result or Strategy - FPPR ss.9.1 and 12.5(2)